Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Experiments

 \newcolumntype{Y}{>{ \arraybackslash}X}

-For each of the tests described below we select a specific feature $X$ which is localized to one of the levels, to the extent possible.
+For each of the tests described below we select a specific feature $X$ that is localized to one of the levels, to the extent possible.
 That is, varying $X$ associated with a particular level should have \emph{no} effect on the levels above, and \emph{minimal} effect on the levels below.
-For instance, in \cref{sec:linguistic-tests} we vary the problem text without affecting the mental model, symbolic expression or answer.\andreas{In the final version we could give the interpretation of this in terms of a causal graph in the appendix. abu hmm, how differently would this look from fig 1? andreas A little bit I think.
-The arrows would be inverted, and variables corresponding to all levels would have an arrow going to some variable representing the model's prediction.
-So our statement here will be made more precise by saying: (i) we avoid confounders and (ii) we try to get an unbiased estimate of the \emph{direct} causal effect.}
+For instance, in \cref{sec:linguistic-tests} we vary the problem text without affecting the mental model, arithmetic expression or answer.